Psoriasis is an immune-mediated condition that causes the body to make new skin cells in days rather than weeks.

 No type of psoriasis is contagious.
 You can’t catch psoriasis from someone who has it.

-According to the National Psoriasis Foundation, genetics may play a role in the development of the condition.
-You’re 10 percent more likely to get psoriasis if one of your parents has it.
-Your risk is even higher — 50 percent higher — if both of your parents have it.
+According to the National Psoriasis Foundation, you’re 10 percent more likely to get psoriasis if one of your parents has it.
+Your risk is even higher — 50 percent — if both of your parents have it.

 Bacterial or viral infections may also be a factor.
 According to the Mayo Clinic, you’re at greater risk of getting psoriasis if you have HIV.
 Children with frequent bouts of strep throat or other recurring infections also have a higher risk.
 This may be due to the way these infections affect your immune system.

-Certain medications may also play a role.
+Certain medications may also play a role in the development of psoriasis.
 The following have all been linked to psoriasis:

 - nonsteroidal anti-inflammatory drugs (NSAIDs)